AOMediaCodec/av1-mpeg2-ts/index.md

 ### 4.3 The AV1 Access Unit

 An AV1 Access Unit consists of all OBUs, including headers, between the end of the last OBU associated with the previous frame, and the end of the last OBU associated with the current frame.
-An illustration is provided in the figure below for an IBPP group of pictures.
+An illustration is provided in the figure below for a group of pictures with frames predicted as follows :

 ![Practical example of an AV1 Access Unit split](./AccessUnitSplit_Example.png)